mrigsby/cbwire-cli/README.md

 ## The UN-Official CommandBox CLI for CBWIRE!

-Primarily a used to scaffolding wires with mulitple options
+Primarily used for scaffolding wires with mulitple options

 ## Installation